Conversation Design Best Practices

 1. Does your chatbot need a persona?

-2. If yes, have you defined it clearly? (see this playbook):
+2. If yes, have you defined it clearly? (for guidance, please see this playbook):

 1. Target audience (demographics)